h599002/AltGenFrontend/README.md

 ## Technology
-*This project is using vue to make frontend and connect to our .NET API*
+*This project is using vue to make frontend and connect to our .NET API* At this instant it is only running on localhost, but as a proof of concept and a prototype it works

 # 🚀 Running the Project Locally